It’s against the law to let a dog be dangerously out of control anywhere, such as:

 If you allow your dog to kill someone you can be sent to prison for up to 14 years or get an unlimited fine (or both).

-If you allow your dog to injure a guide dog you can be sent to prison for up to 3 years or fined (or both).
+If you allow your dog to injure an assistance dog (for example a guide dog) you can be sent to prison for up to 3 years or fined (or both).